Sjord/Sjord.github.io/_posts/2021-06-25-long-password-denial-of-service.md

 ### crypt

 The `crypt` function built-in to libc originally supported hashing passwords of at most 8 characters using [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard).
-This was not very secure, and in 1994 Poul-Henning Kamp (PHK) came up with md5crypt to solve this.
-In turn, md5crypt became insecure and in 2007 Ulrich Drepper came up with SHA256-crypt and SHA512-crypt.
-For all these hash functions, the execution time is dependent on the length of the password.
-This means it's possible to trigger a denial of service by using a very long password.
+This was not very secure, and in 1994 Poul-Henning Kamp (PHK) came up with [md5crypt](http://phk.freebsd.dk/sagas/md5crypt/) to solve this.
+In turn, md5crypt became insecure and in 2007 Ulrich Drepper came up with [SHA256-crypt and SHA512-crypt](https://akkadia.org/drepper/SHA-crypt.txt).
+For all these hash functions, the execution time is dependent on the length of the password, which means it's possible to trigger a denial of service by using a very long password.

-I used SHA512-crypt in the past.
-My reasoning was that if it was in libc, it must be designed by cryptographers and properly reviewed, instead of being thought up by an arrogant developer who thinks "don't roll your own crypto" doesn't apply to them.
-Also, `$6$` is more that `$2$`, so it must be better.
+I think this one is especially unfortunate.
+Being the standard password hashing function in a widely used standard library, these algorithms received respect that turned out to be undeserved.

+## Conclusion

+Denial of service through long passwords is a vulnerability that affected at least Django, Drupal, and WordPress.
+The underlying cause of this was a hash function with execution time dependent on input length, either through faulty implementation or because of an improper hashing algorithm.
+Applications that use platform or framework implementations for recommended hash functions are unlikely to be vulnerable.

+To defend against this vulnerability, we should recommend application developers to use proper hash functions.
+Recommending a maximum length for the password only hides underlying problems, and is unnecessary when using a proper hash function.

+## Read more

 * [Aaron Toponce : Do Not Use sha256crypt / sha512crypt - They're Dangerous](https://pthree.org/2018/05/23/do-not-use-sha256crypt-sha512crypt-theyre-dangerous/)
 * [Requirements for iterative password hashing](/2016/05/25/iterative-password-hashing/)